keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

-When Keptn is successfully monitoring your deployments, it can also run arbitrary tasks and SLO evaluations for you either pre-deployment or post-deployment as specified in the Pod template specs of your [workloads](https://kubernetes.io/docs/concepts/workloads/) ([Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/),
+When Keptn is successfully monitoring your deployments, it can also run arbitrary tasks and SLO evaluations for you either before or after your deployment runs.
+This is specified with labels or annotations in the Pod template specs of your [workloads](https://kubernetes.io/docs/concepts/workloads/) ([Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/),